Here are some reasons why you might want to keep a laboratory notebook

 - To get rich.
 Not everyone sets out with the goal of patenting a process or contraption, but you might stumble onto something actually important, and in such an event you must have a notebook that supports your claims.
-Your competitor in court will.

 What to use as a laboratory notebook

 - Purchase a notebook that possesses a stitched binding.
 Spiral-bound notebooks are undesirable because it is too tempting to rip out pages in moments of frustration or when you make silly mistake.
-And glue-bound notebooks are bad because glue doesn’t last over time (e.g., cockroaches will sometimes eat it).
+And glue-bound notebooks are bad because glue doesn’t last over time (e.g., cockroaches will eat glue).
 Ring binders and stacks of loose paper unacceptable.